 That’s why it’s important to fine-tune your employer brand and dedicate time and resources to making sure you’re creating a reputation that will attract new employees.
 Here are the five key benefits of creating a strong employer brand.

-Among encouraging employee reviews on websites like Glassdoor and showcasing testimonials on your career site, you can also participate in a Best Places To Work Program.
+Among encouraging employee reviews on websites like Glassdoor and showcasing testimonials on your career site and social media profiles, you can also participate in a Best Places To Work Program.
 There’s plenty of benefits to joining this program, as well as any that are specific to your industry.

 With a strong employer brand, your talent pipeline will likely be pretty backed up, which is great news for your hiring manager and your bottom line.
 With an influx of talent, you’ll be able to vet candidates early, even if you don’t have an open role to fill.
 That means as soon as a role opens up, you’ll have a surplus of qualified candidates to begin interviewing, rather than starting the process from attracting new applicants.
 And when it comes time to make an offer, if a candidate is deciding between more than one company, you’ll have a leg up on the competition because of your impeccable brand.